genesiscommunitysuccess/docs/versioned_docs/version-previous/01_getting-started/09_server_training/02_ssdt-day2.md

 }
 ```

-Note that you need to provide some information based on the SMTP server you are using.

 ### Insert NOTIFY_ROUTE

 Create a file NOTIFY_ROUTE.csv as shown below, then insert it in the table NOTIFY_ROUTE using the command `SendIt`.